axelpale/yamdog/README.md

 ![Yadog logo](doc/yadog_logo.png)

-Yet another API documentation generator for JavaScript.
+Yet another [API](https://en.wikipedia.org/wiki/API) documentation generator for JavaScript.
 Minimal, indentation-based syntax that keeps your comments readable.
-Reads CommonJS and generates Markdown.
+Yadog reads your ECMAScript projects structured in [CommonJS](https://www.commonjs.org/) module format.
+From the code, it scrapes earmarked comment blocks for plain text, [Markdown](https://en.wikipedia.org/wiki/Markdown), or [YAML](https://yaml.org/).
+Then it renders them together and outputs a Markdown document.

 > Ya dog, I herd you like docs so we wrote docs for our docs generator so you can read docs while u generate yo docs.